nrw-digital/week-notes/en/updates/_posts/2024-11-22-week-notes.md

 **Myth 1: We’re a team of website publishers**

-The digital team is usually at the end of a long process of content production and committee/board sign off – staff think they must send us content at the end of the process, and we will simply publish it.
+The digital team is usually at the end of a long process of content production and committee/board sign off – staff think they must send us content at the end of the process, and we will publish it.

 Some content we do publish on request.
 But for most content, the digital team needs to be involved in some way from its inception so that users can find, understand, and use our content and services.
 We can then decide how we - as a team with its own expertise - will prioritise and approach the work.

 **Myth 2: We don't really do user research**

 Sometimes we hear colleagues say that we ‘don't do enough user research’.
-In fact, we’ve done lots of in-depth research over the years, including with people who:
+In fact, We’ve done lots of in-depth research over the years, including with people who:

 + need to do something potentially licensable in or near the sea
 + want to use our land for an event or activity